 How to Leverage Your International Internship in Your Job Search

 An internship in the U.S. is an incredible learning opportunity that should significantly advance your future career.
 Gaining unique professional, personal, and cultural experiences is probably the main reason you decided to participate in the first place!
-Now that your program has come to an end, it’s time to take a look at that experience and how you can use it to develop your career: you’ve certainly learned new skills that will benefit you in your job search or as you pursue further learning opportunities!
-InterExchange Career Training USA wants you to succeed, so we have compiled some information about how to leverage your international internship experience to launch your future career.
+Now that your program has come to an end, it’s time to take a look at your experience to determine how you can use it to develop your career; you’ve certainly learned new skills that will benefit you in your job search!

 Start by reflecting on your internship or training experience.
-What skills have you developed further?
+Which skills have you developed further?
 What are some entirely new skills you have learned?
 In which type of company or job could you apply these skills?
-You’ll want to market these newly acquired skills and experiences to potential employers.

 Flexibility and adaptability

-While interning or training and living in a new country and culture, were you able to be flexible and adjust to the unfamiliar norms and customs of the U.S.?
-Did you immerse yourself and assimilate into the U.S. workplace and culture?
+While living in a new country and culture, were you able to be flexible and adjust to the unfamiliar norms and customs of the U.S.?
+Did you immerse yourself and assimilate into the U.S. workplace culture?
 What are some examples of how you adapted to life in the U.S. despite the differences that may exist between the U.S. and your home country?
 What did you learn from that experience?

 Were there times when you did not understand how to do something or was there a process that varied from what you were used to in your home country?
 Did you use the resources at hand to make the best of these unfamiliar situations or new processes at your internship?
 Did you ask questions?
 Follow through on assignments that were brand new to you?
 How did you find answers to your questions or learn what to do in these situations?